seddi-research/NEnv/README.md

 ## Usage

 ## Dataset
+Please visit the [official website](http://mslab.es/projects/NEnv) to find the dataset of pre-trained models.

 ## Coming Soon
-We will release training codes soon.
+We will release training code and a _PyPI_ package soon.
 Stay tuned for updates.

 ## Citation